 These are intelligently positioned full-size cupholders.
 If your big kid wears sunglasses or travels with earphones, they can put these in one of the cupholders while they store a water bottle or snacks in the other.

 Best of all, these cupholders come right out at the pressing of a button, something I’ve not seen in many car seats.
-And you certainly can feed them to the top rack of your dishwasher.
+And you certainly can feed them into the top rack of your dishwasher.

 *A note about Chicco seats: they tend to fit skinny kids better than they beefier ones.